 Next, in light of God's eternal judgment, we should carefully judge ourselves.
 I'm kind of shocked, amazed and perplexed in the body of Christ, generally, how much we tend to excuse ourselves rather than judge ourselves.
-There's something about us that doesn't want to ask the difficult questions of how we are really doing - we'd rather live in a fantasy world of encouragement, thinking that everything is wonderful.
+There's something about us that doesn't want to ask the difficult questions of how we are really doing - we would rather live in a fantasy world of encouragement, thinking everything is good.
 But, as Scripture says,

-1Co.
-11:31 But if we judged ourselves, we would not come under judgment.
+I Co.
+11:31 [But] if we judged ourselves, we would not come under judgment.

 Why?
-If we allow God in this life to convict us, and we say, "Yes, God, you're right," then we're judging ourselves.
-If we do that, God can deal with the faults and errors he's is trying to get us free from.
-And once they're dealt with, they'll never show up when we stand before God's Judgment Throne.

-The Psalmist cried out to God:
+If we allow God in this life to convict us, and we say, "Yes, God, you are right."
+Then we are judging ourselves.
+Then we can deal with the faults and errors God is trying to get us free from.
+And once they're dealt with, they will never show up when we stand before God's judgment throne.
+The Psalmist cries out to God: